cmaffi4/Financial-Management-Modeling/README.md

 Excel is a powerful tool that allows users to create, manage, and analyze data in a tabular format.

 During my Economics academic journey, I solved different Financial exercises.
-In this repository you will find exercises and solutions for this problems:
+In this repository you will find exercises and solutions for these problems:

 * Capital Budgeting: a financial process used by companies to evaluate and make decisions about long-term investments in projects or assets.
 The goal of this problem is to maximize the Net Present Value (NPV), following specific business constraints.
 * Conditional Probabilities: refer to the probabilities of an event occurring given that another event has already occurred.
 It involves assessing the likelihood of a specific outcome or event under the condition that certain information or criteria are known.
 Conditional probabilities are particularly relevant in decision-making and risk management within business contexts.